BristolRSE/bristolrse.github.io/source/how-tos/parallel_R.rst

    stopCluster(cl)

-Here is a short example R script that runs a maps a "Hello world" function to an array of integers,  distributes calls across worker processes, then outputs all results on the manager process:
+Here is a short example R script that maps a "Hello world" function to an array of integers,  distributes calls across worker processes, then outputs all results on the manager process:

 .. code-block:: R